Picovoice Console — Porcupine Wake Word Engine

 Test the model inside your browser

-A unique feature of Picovocie Console is that it allows testing within the browser.
-Test the newly-trained model in your browser:
+A unique feature of Picovoice Console is that it allows testing within the browser.
+Test the newly-trained model in your browser using the microphone button on the right-hand side of the screen:

-Even if you turn off your WiFi, the testing will continue to function, as all processsing is performed in the browser itself.
+Even if you turn off your WiFi, the testing will continue to function, as all voice processing is performed in the browser itself.

 Download the model